JavaWiz/sb-docker/README.md

 * Gradle 4+ or Maven 3.2+

-If we are NOT using a Linux machine, you will need a virtualized server.
-By installing VirtualBox, other tools like the Mac’s boot2docker, can seamlessly manage it for you.
-Visit VirtualBox’s download site and pick the version for your machine.
+If we are NOT using a Linux machine, we will need a virtualized server.
+By installing VirtualBox, other tools like the Mac’s boot2docker, can seamlessly manage it for us.
+Visit VirtualBox’s download site and pick the version for our machine.
 Download and install.
 Don’t worry about actually running it.

 We will also need Docker, which only runs on 64-bit machines.
-See https://docs.docker.com/installation/#installation for details on setting Docker up for your machine.
-Before proceeding further, verify you can run docker commands from the shell.
-If you are using boot2docker you need to run that first.
+See https://docs.docker.com/get-docker/ for details on setting Docker up for our machine.
+Before proceeding further, we can verify and run docker commands from the shell.

 ### Set up a Spring Boot app
-Now you can create a simple application.
+Now we can create a simple application.

 ```
 import org.springframework.boot.SpringApplication;